Video: Prince Dube scores last minute winner for Azam - Soccer24

 The Zimbabwean striker has been in top form since his arrival in East Africa last month.

-The 22-year old started in the Saturday encounter and played the entire ninety minutes.
+The 23-year old started in the Saturday encounter and played the entire ninety minutes.
 He netted his latest goal on the stroke of fulltime.

 Goli lenye thamani ya pointi tatu kutoka kwa Prince Dube dakika ya 90.